Why Kidney Failure Patients Experience Muscle Cramps

 For people with kidney failure, they are usually troubled by a range of symptoms including muscle cramps.
 Then, what are the possible causes?
 Read on to find detailed info.

-After careful study, nephrologists at our Huaxia Kidney Disease Hospital concluded the following inducing factors of muscle cramps:
+After careful study, nephrologists at our Peking Tung Shin Tang Chinese Medical Hospital concluded the following inducing factors of muscle cramps: